Skip to main content

 Discover how Home Select can help you

-Let’s take a 25 sqm studio in the 11th arrondissement, valued at 255,000 euros, which its owner (primary residence) lists on Airbnb for 90 nights per year, well below the 120-day cap, at an average rate of 95 euros per night.
-The gross Airbnb revenue is 8,550 euros for these 90 nights.
+Let’s take a 25 sqm studio in the 11th arrondissement, valued at 255,000 euros, which its owner (primary residence) lists on Airbnb for 90 nights per year, the legal maximum since 1 January 2025, at an average rate of 95 euros per night.
+Gross Airbnb revenue is therefore 8,550 euros for these 90 nights, on the most favourable assumption that the cap is filled in full.

 As a traditional furnished rental, this same studio rents for 950 euros/month, or 11,400 euros/year.
 Traditional rental already generates 2,850 euros more in gross annual revenue.